Xaeroxe/c-closures-rs/README.md

 - Please format your code with the most recent stable release of rustfmt before submitting your PR.
 - I don't have a regular release schedule, if you want something you've added put on crates.io right away make sure to bump the version number for the project in your pull request.

+# no_std

+This crate provides a `no_std` feature to alter the generated code, however since using `no_std` is still very unstable no testing of any kind is done on this.
+Fixes to this are welcome, but no guarantees are provided.